suraj-2306/cc_vim/README.md

 # Usage
 1. Install the abouve dependencies.

-2.
-  a.
+2. a.
 Add the following command
     `autocmd VimEnter *.cpp :vsp input.txt |vertical resize 40| split output.txt` to your .local.vimrc or any other Plugin vimrc you have used.
     Or
   b.
 If you're confortable working with buffers, ignore the above step

-3.
-  a.
+3.a.
 Open a file `vim example.vim` in your local directory.
      Or
   b.
 If you're not using 2.a then use `vim example.cpp output.txt input.txt` to open the .txt files as buffers.

 4. Press <F-9> key to trigger the plugin.